larfuma/fhir-eyecare-ig/README.md

 -------------------
-Readme from the origina IG:
+# Readme from the origina IG (publiched under CC0 license):